AnyBody/tutorials/A_Getting_started_modeling/lesson4.md

 :align: center
 ```

-Obviously, the level is lower now.
+Obviously, the level is lower now since the spring supports the leg.
 The envelope is at around 2%, so the
 spring really seems to help.
 This can make it easier for the operator to
 control the pedal and thereby enhance the operability.